pretix/pretix/doc/api/resources/orders.rst

    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.

+.. http:get:: /api/v1/organizers/(organizer)/orderpositions/

+    Returns a list of all order positions.
+    It works in the same way as :http:get:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/` but does not make use of the event parameter, operating across all order positions of an organizer.

 Fetching individual positions
 -----------------------------